automate-workflow

 Learn more about Automations

 We all know that each organization has its own preferred workflows and procedures.
-Every translation project is unique.
+Every translation and localization project is unique.
 With Automations, you can enjoy additional flexibility and automate routine tasks.

 The benefits are clear: nicely defined workflows, no idle waiting time, no unnecessary back-and-forths, and much more.
 Automations support your efforts to optimize localization costs and increase overall productivity, which ultimately results in faster language delivery, better translation quality, and shorter times to market.